chrisichris/yetiscript/readme.md

 See the [Wiki](https://github.com/chrisichris/yetiscript/wiki)
 in the wiki

+#### Update Version 0.2.1
+* 26-11-2014 Chrome Extension using the build in compileserver as seperat project [YetiScriptConsole](https://github.com/chrisichris/yetiscript-console)
+* 26-11-2014 fixed bug in npm module logging jar which node did not understand
+* 25-11-2014 added webserver to use compiler/repl as local rest-api use the -server swith on yjs to start a NanoHTTPD server wich compiles yetiscript as rest-service.
+* 21-11-2014 repl now works with rhino
+* 21-11-2014 removed dependencie on lo-dash
+The import was making trouble, so I went further to remove it all together

+#### Updates Version 0.1.1
+* 20-11-2014 Published to npm
+YetiScript can be installed as a node.js module.
+The modulename is ``yetiscript`` the if installed globally it can be invoked with the ``yjs`` command.
+* 20-11-2014 New Versioning Scheme and Version 0.1.1
+Yetiscript uses the node.js versioning scheme.
+And starts all over new with Version 0.1.1.
+The version is in the std api ``yetiScriptVersion``.
+The version of yeti the current YetiScript is based on is in ``yetiVersion`` (0.9.9+)
+* 18-11-2014 Scoping like in yeti
+Before YetiScript used the same local scope as JavaScript (function-scope).
+Within the same function body a name could only be bound once.
+Now shadowing, structure and functions-scoping is like in yeti.
+Bindings with the same name in ohne function get translated to javascript with appending numbers ie
+    fn x =
+      (x = x + 2;
+       x);
+translates to
+    var fn = function fn(x) {
+      x1 = x + 2;
+      return x1;
+    }

 ## Get Started

 Java JDK7 is required an ``java`` must be on the path.